-In 2021 I think the biggest legal technology trend should be for lawyers to become comfortable with … non-legal technology.
+I think the biggest legal technology trend should be for lawyers to become comfortable with … non-legal technology.
 It’s just technology.
 Just because it wasn’t specifically made for a lawyer, does not mean that we can’t use it.

 12. Modernized communication methods